18 people arrested over quarantine remain jailed in Hawaii

 All travelers - tourists and residents - arriving in Hawaii must obey a mandatory 14-day quarantine, which doesn’t allow people to leave a hotel room or residence for anything other than medical emergencies.

-As of Tuesday, 740 people have tested positive for coronavirus and 17 people have died, according to Hawaii’s Department of Health.
+As of Tuesday, 740 people have tested positive for coronavirus and 17 people have died in the state.

 Bishop said they weren’t aware Hawaii officials were serious about the quarantine, even though he and others signed documents at the airport saying they acknowledged the quarantine order.